-Punjabi Kadhi Chawal is a yogurt-based curry with rice that is an all-time favorite, comfort food in many Indian homes.
-It’s a traditional dish from the northern region of India, in which a yogurt and chickpeas-flour based curry, called Kadhi or Karhi, and chickpeas-flour fritters, called Pakoras, is served over aromatic basmati rice, called Chawal.
+Punjabi Kadhi Rice is a yogurt-based curry served with rice.
+It is all-time favorite comfort food in many Indian homes.
+It’s a traditional dish from the northern region of India, in which a yogurt and chickpea-flour based curry, called Kadhi, with chickpeas-flour fritters, called Pakoras, is served over aromatic basmati rice, called Chawal.
 Here's my one-pot Instant Pot recipe for kadhi with pot-in-pot rice.

 No-Fry Kadhi Pakora Recipe (Fritters)

-Even though the recipe for Kadhi Chawal is fairly generic, everyone has their own spin on it.
+Even though the recipe for Kadhi is fairly generic, everyone has their own spin on it.
 My grandmother always cooked the kadhi and pakoras in mustard oil.
 My mom substitutes mustard oil with ghee, and also adds chopped onions to her pakoras, and sliced onions in the kadhi.